Worthing Infrastructure Planning, CIL and Planning Obligations

 In June 2014 the Council submitted the Draft Charging Schedule and the representations made on it for independent Examination.
 The Hearing Session was held in September 2014.
 Information relating to the Examination, links to the evidence base and all Core Documents can be viewed at:

 Following the Examination the Council received the Inspector's Report (linked below).
 The Inspector concluded that, subject to two modifications, the Council's Schedule provided an appropriate basis for the collection of the levy in the Borough.
 He found that the Council had sufficient evidence to support the levy and could show that it was set at a level that would not put the overall development of the area at risk.

 Adoption and Implementation

 In line with the Inspector's recommendations Worthing Borough Council adopted the Charging Schedule for CIL on 17th February 2015.
-In order to provide enough time to allow for processes to be set up and for a reasonable period of transition an implementation date was set for 1st October 2015.
+The Charge was implemented on 1st October 2015.
 The adopted Charging Schedule and associated documents are linked below:

 - Worthing Borough Council - Charging Schedule for CIL - Feb 2015 (743KB)

 - Worthing Borough Council - Regulation 123 List for CIL - Feb 2015 (197KB)